 Wednesday’s “Fishing for Freedom” event featured veterans of conflicts in Korea, Vietnam, Iraq and Afghanistan, and was sponsored by the nonprofit Wounded Heroes Program of Maine.

 The former president didn’t actually go fishing, but he skippered his 38-foot speedboat Fidelity IV down the Kennebunk River to lead 10 other boats to the Atlantic Ocean.

 Such outings are not unusual.
 Last summer, a soldier who was badly wounded in Afghanistan proposed to his girlfriend outside Bush’s home as the former president watched.

-- Heather Lind accuses former US President George H.W.
-Bush of sexual assault
+- Former US President George H.W.
+Bush admitted to Houston hospital

 - Former President George HW Bush, wife Barbara hospitalized

 Bush has a form of Parkinson’s disease and uses a motorized scooter or a wheelchair for mobility, but that hasn’t stopped him from going out on his boat.
 He is not experiencing any residual pain from his fall, and he’s “enjoying the salt air with his family,” Sisley said.

 Bush has been coming to Kennebunkport every summer except during World War II, when he was a naval aviator.
 His plane was shot down but he survived by bailing out with a parachute.

 He has parachuted several times since then, most recently celebrating his 90th birthday by making a tandem parachute jump near his Kennebunkport home.
 His past two birthdays have been low-key, spent with family.